ARMmbed/mbed-os-5-docs/docs/refs/api/platform/callbacks.md

 adc.attach(dosomething);
 ```

 But what about state?
 The Callback type also supports passing a state pointer for a function.
-This state can be either a pointer to an object that is passed to a member function, or it can be a pointer passed to a C-style function.
+This state can be either a pointer to an object that is passed to a member function, or a pointer passed to a C-style function.

-Since this form of creating Callbacks requires two arguments, the Callback will need to be created explicitly using the Callback constructor.
-The Callback also comes with the lowercase callback function, which creates callbacks based on the arguments type, and avoids the need to repeat the template type.
+Because this form of creating Callbacks requires two arguments, you need to create the Callback explicitly using the Callback constructor.
+The Callback also comes with the lowercase callback function, which creates callbacks based on the arguments type and avoids the need to repeat the template type.

-We can create a callback with a member function
+YOu can create a callback with a member function.

 ``` c++
 class Thing {